blackgwehnade/flask_authy_docker_app/README.md

 # Overview

-This repo contains a list of the components for the exam for the Backend Software Engineer position at Array, as outlined [here](https://gitlab.com/array.com/tests-backend).
-This guide has been written for users using Ubuntu 20.04 LTS.
+This guide has been written and tested using Ubuntu 20.04 LTS.

 # Design